Skip to main content

 What happens after you've done CPR?

 CPR keeps blood flowing around their body to make sure their organs and brain are getting enough oxygen.
-A defibrillator will then deliver a controlled electric shock to try and bring back their heart rhythm.
-There won’t always be a defibrillator nearby so the police or paramedics will bring one.
+A defibrillator, if required, will then deliver a controlled electric shock to try and bring back their heart rhythm.
+There will not always be a defibrillator nearby so the police or paramedics will bring one.

 If the person survived after CPR